swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```SourceLocation Stmt::getBeginLoc(), SourceLocation Stmt::getEndLoc()``` <a name="api3"></a>
 _________
-Using this functions, you can get SourceLocation object that points to the beginning and the end of given statement.
+These 2 functions get ```SourceLocation``` object that points to the beginning or the end of a given statement.
 To get the line and column information, use the following functions:
 - `SourceManager::getExpansionLineNumber(SourceLocation loc)`
 - `SourceManager::getExpansionColumnNumber(SourceLocation loc)`

-Usage:
+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         SourceLocation startLocation = stmt->getBeginLoc();